Daughter unravels decades-old mystery of disabled mom’s rape

 Cruz’s mother, referred to in the lawsuit as I.C., is living in a different facility today.
 The Associated Press does not identify people who have been sexually assaulted unless they consent to being named.

-“She can’t even speak to say what happened to her, and if not for the pregnancy, we would never, ever know,” her attorney, Susan Crumiller, said Tuesday.
+“She can’t even speak to say what happened to her, and if not for the pregnancy, we would never, ever know,” one of her lawyers, Susan Crumiller, said Tuesday.
 “And even if not for her daughter’s investigation, we still would never know about the institutional cover up.”

+After the pregnancy, the records showed facility administrators suggested birth control for I.C.

 In a statement, the Office for People with Developmental Disabilities said that while it could not comment on pending litigation, “the safety and well-being of the people we support is OPWDD’s highest priority.”